14 ways your kid can earn cash this summer

 - Confidence: Having them practice pitching their services to you helps your kids feel self-assured when they go after potential clients.

 - Customer service: Once they land the gig, excellent customer service is essential.
-As with mock pitching, role-play different scenarios to help your kids get comfortable with the types of people they’ll encounter: the distracted parent answering the door (that should be easy for you!), the eldercare facility receptionist, the manager of the local party space, etc.
+As with mock pitching, role-play different scenarios to help your kids get comfortable with the types of people they’ll encounter: the distracted parent answering the door (that should be easy for you!), the dog-owning family friend with vacation plans, the manager of the local party space, etc.

-Hopefully, with your help, your kids’ hard work will lead to a summer gig that isn’t just fun but lucrative, and a real step up in maturity.
+Hopefully, with your help, your kids’ hard work will lead to a summer gig that isn’t just fun but lucrative and a real step up in maturity.
 And maybe they can run a pared-down version of the business when school is back in session.
-Tell me below how your kids choose to earn money this summer!
+So tell me below how your kids choose to earn money this summer!